notifi-network/notifi-network.github.io/docs/alert-subscribe/react-card/create-card-id.md

 <details>
   <summary> How to enable Telegram messages </summary>
   In order to receive Telegram support from Notifi, we simply need a Telegram Bot to send notifications to users on your behalf.
-We do this so that each individual dApp has the ability to maintain control over their bot’s profile picture, description and any other bot customizations available.
+We do this so that each individual dapp has the ability to maintain control over their bot’s profile picture, description and any other bot customizations available.

   1. Open your Telegram app.
-Ideally, there's already a designated Telegram account that's the “official” dApp account.
-If not, an owner or admin/operator of the dApp should use their Telegram account.
+Ideally, there's already a designated Telegram account that's the “official” dapp account.
+If not, an owner or admin/operator of the dapp should use their Telegram account.
   2. Search for the user “BotFather”
   3. Send a message to the BotFather: “/newbot”
   4. Enter the name of your bot.
 This is going to be the name that's displayed in the title of the window.